sfbuysse/SW_IT_PopDiffPlasticity/02_Analysis.md

 ```

 Leaf num about when bolting started
+no post hoc analyses becuase not in paper - not at a constant developmental stage

 ``` r
 # Leaf Num October 4 - picked this day because was about when bolting started but some had already bolted by this day